Costs and Benefits

 |Inner London||Outer London||All|

-The results are not statistically significant with the exception of outer London - high.
-But crucially, the advantage you would expect to see in highly traffic calmed areas is still not visible (proportion of accidents in "suitable" roads Χ proportion of such roads actually converted Χ claimed rate of accident reduction in converted roads ~= 20%Χ50%Χ50% = 5%).
+The results for Inner London are not statistically significant with the exception of the Moderate category; those for Outer London are significantly significant with the exception of the Moderate category.
+I suspect none are significant in reality, but crucially, the advantage you would expect to see in highly traffic calmed areas is still not visible (proportion of accidents in "suitable" roads Χ proportion of such roads actually converted Χ claimed rate of accident reduction in converted roads ~= 20%Χ50%Χ50% = 5%).

 In fairness, outer London is not a homogeneous lump either, but it is not possible to further subdivide the boroughs in any geographically meaningful way.
 If the raw data were available, this problem (and any other form of borough-related bias) could be overcome quite easily by dividing London into rings strictly by distance from Charing Cross, and then manually subdividing the rings into suitable segments depending on the local 20mph situation.